 Negotiation: This includes a whole gamut of activities such as negotiating price and commercial terms, handling legal, and overcoming objections.
 New technical needs may creep up here, sometimes because of a genuine reason, while at other times, as a negotiation tactic.

 Close: The final step should, in theory, be easy, if everything else was done right until this point.
-But buyers are humans and thereby, unpredictable.
-They can stall, get distracted or revisit any of the previous steps.
+But buyers are humans and therefore, unpredictable.
+They can stall, get distracted, or revisit any of the previous steps.
 Good sellers are masters of this step and know how to get the signature that turns a prospect into a customer.

 Each of those stages has multiple activities.
 Adoption of a Shift Left paradigm in the above cycle would move many of the later stage activities to the earlier stages in the sales cycle.
 Agentic AI automations, using an analytical framework, can make that transformation possible.